Health Insurance

 A deductible is the amount you pay for covered health care services before your insurance plan starts to pay.
 An out-of-pocket maximum is the most you have to pay for covered services in a plan year.
 After you spend this amount on deductibles, copayments, and coinsurance, your health plan pays 100% of the costs of covered benefits.

-⚡⚡⚡YOU MUST READ ALSO!!!⚡⚡⚡ Best Private Health Insurance 2024
+⚡⚡⚡YOU MUST READ ALSO!!!⚡⚡⚡ Why Preventive Care Is Crucial for Your Health Insurance Plan

 2. Can I keep my doctor when I switch insurance plans?